Worship at Our Church – What You Can Expect

 About Making Offerings (In Case You Wondered)…

-We want our visitors to know that you are under no obligation to make financial offerings to our work.
-Don’t feel guilty or even embarrassed when the offering plates come by and you don’t put anything in!
-While we’re quite happy to have guests support the Lord’s work here, we consider the ongoing support of our ministry to be a primary responsibility of members.
-And, truth is, now even some of our own members are using electronic means to transfer financial gifts to our church, so there’s no need to feel pressured or nervous if you aren’t submitting an offering.
+We want our visitors to know that you should feel no obligation to make financial offerings to our work.
+While we’re quite happy to have guests contribute to the Lord’s work here, we consider the ongoing support of our ministry to be a primary responsibility of members.
+And, truth is, now many of our members are using electronic means to transfer financial gifts to our church, so there’s no need to feel pressured or nervous if you aren’t submitting an offering.

 We Share the Air